FIVE WOMEN –ONE VOICE

 takes on a whole new meaning.

-of the word 'independence' for women has evolved.
+Come to think of it, over the years, the significance of the word 'independence' for women has evolved.
 Earlier, an Indian women's world revolved around the home and the hearth alone.
 Looking after their family and being the homemaker was the default choice presented to them.
 Slowly but steadily, women found freedom in tiny decisions such as pursuing their studies, learning to find their voice and gaining approval from their near and dear ones before setting out to do what they aspired to do.
 And now there is today's 'Gen Y' women, who have finally come into their own and are ready to face the consequences of making their own choices.

-accept new freedoms for women.
+Today's surging economy has created new jobs.
+In turn it has prompted young women professionals to leave home and live on their own terms.
+This has gradually paved the way for the traditional society to accept new freedoms for women.
 For enterprising Nadia Chauhan Kurup, Director (marketing), Parle Agro, the concept of independence cannot change.
 "However, its interpretation has always been and will always be relative.
 Decades ago, independence to woman could've meant having the right to vote.
 Today, independence is about having an opinion, voicing it, and being a leader," she declares.

 In the span of her two-decade long career, Mandeep has seen the changing outlook of people towards the concept of independence.
 She observes, "Since my childhood and now my career, I've seen a lot of change all around.
 I think for one there are a lot more opportunities for everyone.
 There is respect for personal choices, far more acceptance and tolerance to diversity, and boundaries of caste, creed, language and religion is blurred amongst today's generation.
 There is freedom in expressing views and opinions, and an openness and liberal mindset in accepting different socio-political and cultural ideologies."